Centre College: Student life

 About 96 percent of Centre's students live on campus and participate in athletics, academic organizations, student government, and volunteer work.
 There are about 100 clubs, societies, teams and other formal and informal groups and more than 2,000 campus events each year.
 In 2016 the ethnic diversity of the student body was 3.3% Asian or Asian American, 4.6% Black or African American, 2.3% Hispanic or Latino, 3% Two or more races, and 80% White.

-Greek life
+Fraternities and sororities

-Centre has an active Greek life, with the following chapters:
+Centre has an active Greek life, with the following fraternity and sorority chapters.